MariamAsall/MPI-Parallel-Processing-Website/README.md

 ### **C.3 Image Filter**

+**How it works:**
-- **Data Split:** The image is sliced horizontally, with each slice assigned to a different MPI process.
+- The image is split into horizontal slices, one per MPI process.
-- **Local Computation:** Each process applies the selected image filter (e.g., grayscale, blur) to its slice.
+- Each process applies the selected filter (e.g., grayscale, blur, or other OpenCV filters) to its slice[3].
-- **Aggregation:** Filtered slices are sent to the master process, which combines them to reconstruct the complete filtered image.
+- The filtered slices are gathered and combined to form the final processed image.

+**Parallelization:**
+- Each process works on a separate part of the image, enabling simultaneous filtering.
+- The output image maintains the same dimensions as the input[3].

 ![image](https://github.com/user-attachments/assets/2c3b9774-a4f8-4d63-81ec-8f9f3caace9f)
 ![image](https://github.com/user-attachments/assets/4a485bc9-f865-4d56-9a41-6c1a5167dbfc)